-- 7.4.
-Ofgem will judge whether any modification proposal is "important" on a case by case basis, as with any decision. - 7.5.
+- 6.5.
+Ofgem will judge whether any modification proposal is "important" on a case by case basis, as with any decision. - 6.6.
 When it receives a new modification proposal Ofgem will make a provisional assessment of "importance" in line with the tests set out in Section 5A and by having regard to the way in which similar issues have been dealt with in other governance structures.
-We shall flag up such a provisional assessment on our website.
+We shall indicate where we are intending to carry out an IA on our website and invite parties to comment.